Become a Clinical Trial Investigator in Africa

 Africa Clinical Trials Group - Contract Research Organization (ACTG-CRO) will use the information you provide on this page for the purpose of setting up your investigator profile within our database.
 You will be asked further details as you move through the registration process that will allow ACTG-CRO to consider you for future investigator opportunities.
 Important information on how ACTG-CRO handles personal information and what rights you may have under data privacy laws are included within our Information Security Commitment and ACTG-CRO’s Legal Notice.

 Please note that the forms must be filled in solely by the investigator who lives and works in an African Country.
 The same applies to completing the Investigator Background Information (IBI) and the data protection authorization forms that will be sent to you once you filled the registration form below.
 The data protection authorization may only be signed by the investigator.
 If you are a study coordinator or someone else involved in conducting trials with the investigator, you may request copies of the PDF version of the IBI by emailing ACTG-CRO, filling out the forms and asking the investigator to sign them.
 You can then either fax or mail the forms to us.
-The fax number and mailing address are on the document and on ACTG-CRO's Website.
+The mailing address are on the document and on ACTG-CRO's Website.